-Males with long term catheters should be given a stat dose of coamoxiclav 375mg 1 hour before the catheter is changed.
+Males with long term catheters should be given a stat dose of co-amoxiclav replaced with a new one.

+375mg 1 hour before the catheter is changed.

 Catheterised patients with a symptomatic UTI should have the catheter removed as part of the treatment of their UTI.
-It should subsequently be replaced with a new one.
+It should subsequently be leucocytosis, a known renal tract abnormality, or urinary catheterisation) First choice: Co-amoxiclav 375mg tds plus amoxicillin 250mg tds for 7 days.

-- Complicated UTI

-(i.e. UTIs in males, recurrent UTIs, and UTIs associated with pyrexia, loin pain, leucocytosis, a known renal tract abnormality, or urinary catheterisation)
+- Complicated UTI (i.e. UTIs in males, recurrent UTIs, and UTIs associated with pyrexia, loin pain,